I Love You 3x a Day: Background

 Comedian and former basketball player Jimmy Santos began using the catchphrase "I love you three times a day" in the sitcom Dina.
 By the late 1980s, the catchphrase became his signature line on television.

 Release

 I Love You 3x a Day was released on November 9, 1988.
 Joey de Leon's daughter Cheenee de Leon and Dingdong Avanzado sang a duet together on Regal Family to promote the film.

+Television broadcast

+The film received a terrestrial television premiere on November 24, 1990, as part of ABS-CBN's feature presentation for Tagalog Movie Greats.

 Critical response

 Lav Diaz, writing for the Manila Standard, gave a positive review to I Love You 3x a Day, praising Jimmy Santos' unique style of comedy which involves a distinctive rambling use of the English language; he noted that in comparison to other Filipino comedians who also distort the English language, Santos' jokes and delivery are new.
 Diaz also praised the decision to pair Santos with Carmi Martin, whom he called "one of the very sturdy promoters of the stupid revolution", and credited the success of the film's comedy to Rene Requiestas, Jimmy Fabregas, Nova Villa, and Paeng Giant in addition to Santos' performance.
 However, he criticized the group of Jigo Garcia, Kimpee de Leon and Dingdong Avanzado for being "soaked in corniness".